Share911/roles-restricted/README.md

 https://my-blog-app.com/post/abc?comment=3?token=A10F51nigkFsShxmvkLnlQ76Kzjh7h9pMuNxpVpO81a
 ```

 If you want the user to be fully logged in, use the package [loren:login-links](https://github.com/lorensr/login-links.git).
 If you want the user to be temporarily logged in with restricted permissions, use this package.
-The login is temporary - it only lasts for the duration of the DDP connection (it uses [login-links connectionLogin](https://github.com/lorensr/login-links#connectionlogin)) - and is tab-specific (other tabs in the same browser will not be logged in unless they also have the token in the URL).
+The login is temporary - it only lasts for the duration of the DDP connection (it uses [login-links connectionLogin](https://github.com/lorensr/login-links#connectionlogin)).
 You can use both packages together, as long as you use different type names and call `LoginLinks.setTypes` before `Roles.setRestrictionTypes`.

 ## Contents